NEW! MAKE CHANGES TO YOUR NOTARY COMMISSION ONLINE

 Beginning December 19, 2020 Montana notaries will be able to make changes to their commission and update their contact information using the Secretary of State’s Online Portal.

 Learn how to use the online system by watching the online video tutorials.

-If you haven’t done so yet, create your Montana ePass Account now.
-(Coming soon) All changes must be made online.
+If you haven’t done so yet, visit the Secretary of State’s Online Notary Portal to create your ePass account and access your records All changes must be made online.

 - When you have a name change, you will have to upload a rider or other document issued by your bonding company showing the change of name on your bond.